 - increase the crotch depth with 1.5 cm on the front and back pattern

 - ease to knees = 4 cm.
 Add 1 cm at the knees on front and back pattern

 You need to set the ease values depending on the model you choose and the fabric you use (stretch, light or heavy).

-You now have the necessary elements to create your tailored trousers.
+You now have the necessary elements to create your tailored trousers (you can build pleated trousers for example).
 Do not hesitate to give me a feedback on this method which is inspired from the book of Teresa Gilewska, “The Fashion Pattern-Making, Volume 2”.
 From now on, draft beautiful pants.